jllegras/ngsToolsDev/README.md

 ### ngsFST

 Program to estimate FST from NGS data.
 It computes expected genetic variance components and estimate FST from those.
 In input it receives posterior probabilities of sample allele frequencies for each population (ANGSD + sfstools).
-It may receive also a 2D-SFS as a prior and in this case in gets in input posterior probabilities with uniform prior (ANGSD with -realSFS 1 only, no need to run sfstools).
-Additionally it can use a corrected product of marginal spectra as prior.
-In this case it receives in input posterior probabilities of sample allele frequencies (from ANGSD and sfstools) and also marginal spectra.
+It may receive also a 2D-SFS as a prior, or marginal SFS for each population, and in this case in gets in input posterior probabilities with uniform prior (ANGSD with -realSFS 1 only, no need to run sfstools).

 Output is a tab-separated text file.
 Each row is a site.
 Columns are: EA, EAB, FACT, (EA/EAB)+FACT, pvar; where EA is the expectation of genetic variance between populations, EAB is the expectation of the total genetic variance, FACT is the correcting factor for the ratio of expectations, (EA/EAB)+FACT is the per-site FST value, pvar is the probability for the site of being variable.

 Run with no arguments for help.
 Please note that populations must have the exact same number of sites.

 Examples:
-``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfile spectrum.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # using a 2D-SFS as prior, estimated using ngs2dSFS
+``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfile spectrum2D.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # using a 2D-SFS as a prior, estimated using ngs2dSFS
+``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfiles spectrum1.txt spectrum2.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # using marginal spectra as priors, estimated using optimSFS
-``ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.first.fst`` # here we don't provide prior files, so we do not correct for non-independece, but we use the output file as a first guess for the fst
+``ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # here we don't provide prior files, so we directly provide posterior probabilities (ANGSD+sfstools), and therefore we do not correct for non-independece;
-``Rscript --vanilla --slave -e 'source("ngsTools/getMultiFST.R"); getMultiFST(filein="pops.first.fst", fileout="pops.global.fst", from_known=FALSE)'`` # this will compute a global FST, or local is you set win>0, and used it as a first guess for all sites;
-``ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -priorfiles pop1.sfs.ml pop2.sfs.ml -nind 20 20 -nsites 100000 -outfile pops.corrected.fst -fstfile fst.global.fst -K 0``

 Parameters:

--postfiles: .sfs files with posterior probabilities of sample allele frequencies for each population
+-postfiles: .sfs files with posterior probabilities of sample allele frequencies for each population (with or without running sfstools)

--fstfile: file with first guesses of FST for each site obtained running the program once, check getMultiFST.R

 -priorfile: 2D-SFS to be used as a prior; you can use ngs2DSFS with parameter -relative set to 1

+-priorfile2: marginal spectra to be used as a prior; you can use optimSFS in ANGSD

 -outfile: name of the output file

 -nind: number of individuals for each population

 -nsites: total number of sites; in case you want to analyze a subset of sites this is the upper limit

--K: if set to 0: automatic setting of weighting function, otherwise lambda=1/(K*FST)

 -verbose: level of verbosity, if 0 suppress all messages